microsoft/PowerToys/README.md

 ### Via Github with MSI [Recommended]

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.17.0-x64.msi` to download the PowerToys installer.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.18.0-x64.msi` to download the PowerToys installer.

+**Note:** After installing, you will have to start PowerToys for the first time.
+We will improve install experience this moving forward but due to a possible install dependency, we can't start after install currently.

 This is our preferred method.